-During reverse osmosis, feedwater is pumped past the input side of an RO membrane under pressure (typically 4-15 bar, 60-220 psi) in cross-flow fashion.
-Typically 15-30% of feedwater passes through the membrane as permeate and the exits the membrane as the concentrate that contains most of the salts, organics and essentially all particulates.
+During RO, feed-water is pumped past the input side of an RO membrane under pressure (typically 4-15 bar, 60-220 psi) in cross-flow fashion.
+Typically 15-30% of feed-water passes through the membrane as permeate and the rest remains on the inlet side and exits as the concentrate stream that contains most of the salts, organics and essentially all particulates.

 RO membranes are typically thin film polyamide and are stable over a wide pH range, however, they can be damaged by oxidizing agents such as chlorine, and fouled by organics or colloids, so pre-treatment is usually required to protect the membrane.
 The membranes require relatively high pressures to overcome back-pressure; to maximise surface area membranes are usually wound in a series of layers in a spiral as shown in the diagram.
 If the water recovery rate is too high raised concentrations of sparingly soluble hardness salts will lead to membrane blockage.